Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This outstanding luxury watch has been sold to a discerning customer and now forms part of a private collection.

-This is an iconic and famous model that is distinguished from other watches by the distinctive screw -on crown cover.
+This is an iconic and famous model that is distinguished from other watches by its distinctive screw-on crown cover.

-Like many luxury high-end time pieces it is branded on the dial, the case back and on the movement itself.
-The watch glows well in the dark due to the super-luminova coating on the hands.
+Like many luxury high-end timepieces it is branded on its dial, its case back and on the movement itself.
+The watch glows well in the dark due to the super-luminova coating on its hands.
 This is denoted by the “L” appearing before and after the words “Swiss Made” at the bottom of the dial.

-The bold numerals and the sweep second hand place this watch at the fore front of design and functionality
+The bold numerals and the sweep second hand place this watch at the forefront of modern design and functionality.

 TAG HEUER PROFESSIONAL CHRONOMETER

-This stunning, chronometer rated TAG HEUR KIRIUM reference number WL5113-A2, has moved on to fulfil all of its’ new owners” expectations.
-It has a lovely dark blue face that contrasts really well against the white hands.
+This stunning chronometer rated TAG HEUR KIRIUM (reference number WL5113-A2), has moved on to fulfil all of its new owner’s expectations.
+It has a lovely dark blue face that contrasts really well against its white hands.
 It is powered by a 21 jewelled quality calibre 2892-A2 movement.
-What is really nice is that the serial number on the case back matches the number on the movement itself.
-All in all , a stunning piece of kit.
+What is also pleasing is that the serial number on the case back matches the number on the movement itself.
+All in all,, an exceptional watch.

-This monster watch in stainless steel, full of panache and attitude like the Vanguard nuclear submarine class with which it shares it’s name, has recently been sold from our contemporary watches selection.
-At the heart of the watch lies it’s powerplant, and in this case a quality SEIKO VD75A quartz movement.
+This monster sized watch in stainless steel, full of panache and attitude like the Vanguard nuclear submarine class with which it shares its name, has recently been sold from our contemporary watches selection.
+At the heart of the watch lies it’s powerplant and in this case this is provided by a quality SEIKO VD75A quartz movement.

 RECORD 9 CARAT GOLD CASED LADY’S WATCH (CIRCA 1944)

-This petite watch has moved on to join its sibling in a loving and caring home in London and to form part of an exclusive private collection.
+This petite watch has moved on to join its sibling in London and to form part of an exclusive private collection.
 It is hallmarked for 9 carat gold and has the assay mark of the London Assay Office.
-It carries the date letter “L” which corresponds to the assay year for 1944, a year pregnant with history.
+It carries the date letter “L” which corresponds to the assay year for 1944, a year imbued with history.

 The watch has an unusual octagonal shaped case and like all watches of this era , has a hinged case back.
 Closer inspection of the case inners shows the case reference number, “”922825LA”, previous service dates for 1962 and 1952 including the assay marks and date letter.

 The watch has a clear uncluttered face with an outer railway track .
-The design emphasis is on functionality and clear read -out with the minute hand intersecting precisely with the minute markers.
+The design emphasis is on functionality and clear read-out with the minute hand intersecting precisely with the minute markers.
 The face shows minimal aging and the acrylic crystal is in good condition.
-An added feature found only on some luxurious vintage watches are the pretty butterfly blue hands that reflect blue sparkles of light when held at the correct angle.
+An added feature found only on some luxurious vintage watches are the pretty, butterfly blue hands that reflect blue sparkles of light when the watch is held at the correct angle.

 CONSTANTIN WEISZ DIVERS WATCH